LendBook/lendbook-api/readme.md

 Returns the WETH balance of the provided wallet address.

-### GET /v1/symbolUSDC

-Returns the symbol of the USDC token.

-### GET /v1/symbolWETH
+### GET /v1/symbol/:tokenAddress

-Returns the symbol of the WETH token.
+Returns the symbol of the provided token address.